Dynamics of Global Emission Permit Prices and Regional Social Cost of Carbon under Noncooperation: Baseline Model Results

-Based on the simulation results under the baseline emission cap scenario, this section examines the relationship between the MAC, regional social cost of carbon (SCC), and the optimal carbon tax under the global ETS regime.
+Based on the simulation results under the baseline emission cap scenario, this section examines the relationship between the regional MAC, SCC, and the market equilibrium emissions permit price under the global ETS regime.
 The MAC captures the additional cost incurred due to an increase in emission abatement.
-From our model equation (\ref{eq:abatement of emissions}), the total abatement cost is $\mathrm{TAC}{}_{i,t}=b_{1,i,t}\mu_{i,t}^{b_{2,i}}Q_{i,t},$ in trillions of USD.
+From our model equation (\ref{eq:abatement of emissions}), the total abatement cost is $\Phi_{i,t}=b_{1,i,t}\mu_{i,t}^{b_{2,i}}Q_{i,t},$ in trillions of USD.
 Thus, the MAC, in 2020 USD per ton of carbon, is obtained as follows: